controlshift/website-v2/_resources/getting-started-with-distributed-organizing.md

 * The ability to work on issues beyond the current capacity of your staff organizers.
 * Expanding your reach at the [local](https://you.38degrees.org.uk/) level.
-* Making campaigns more compelling through the authentic voices of real people, confronting an issue personally, rather than the official voice of an issue advocacy organization.
+* Making campaigns more compelling through the authentic voices of real people, confronting an issue personally, rather than the official voice of an advocacy organization.
 * Discovering novel ways to talk about issues or policy proposals that resonate more viscerally with members than talking points from insider think tanks.
 * Growing your supporter list by [tapping into your members’ personal networks](https://www.controlshiftlabs.com/case-study/coworker/).
 * Identifying new and novel campaign ideas from your members that can be [shared and replicated](https://www.controlshiftlabs.com/case-study/groundswell/) with other supporters.